 - evidence of the conviction, and

-- reasons for why the judge should recommend discipline against the nurse.
+- reasons for why the judge should recommend discipline against you.

-The nurse presents evidence on his/her own behalf.
-This includes evidence of rehabilitation and evidence of his/her criminal history.
+You present evidence on your own behalf.
+This includes evidence of rehabilitation and evidence of your criminal history.

 The ALJ issues a Written Proposed Decision typically within 30 days after the hearing.
 The decision sets forth the ALJ’s recommendation as to disciplinary action.
 The Board can either adopt it, modify it, or reject it entirely.

-If the Board suspended or revoked a nurse’s license, and the nurse loses on appeal, the nurse can try to petition the Board for the reinstatement of his/her license.6
+If the Board suspended or revoked your nurse’s license, and you lose on appeal, you can try to petition the Board for the reinstatement of your license.6

 5. Can I become a nurse if I have a criminal record?